MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 All Oracle Workloads need to be architected to handle failures with correlated or cascading impact.
 Reliability Engineering is an important task within the entire architecture design.

-## Are Oracle Workloads Only About Reliability?
+## Assess the holistic architecture

-While the primary focus in on Reliability and creating highly available applications and databases other pillars of the Well-Architected Framework are equally important during the architecture design and migration phase.
+Oracle Workloads most often require high availability.
+High Availability is part of [Reliability](../resiliency/design-checklist.md) under Well-Architected Framework.
+High Availability has impact on the other pillars as well.
+If the architecture isn't assessed holistically, you might create unnecessary latencies.
+For that reason you should follow the recommendations of all pillars of the Well-Architected Framework.

 - **Security**: The way user access applications and the holistic development of a workload architecture to mitigate security threats, such as Distributed Denial of Service (DDoS) attacks, will have a significant bearing on overall reliability.
 - **Operational Excellence**: Potentially reached throughput or Memory on the database respond to operational issues will have a direct impact on application availability.
 Latencies should be eliminated to a minimum.